 Where are long-term care facilities located?

-This map shows locations of one type of long-term care facility, dually certified Skilled Nursing Facilities, in rural areas of the United States, as of December 2016:
+of long-term care facility, dually certified Skilled Nursing Facilities, in rural areas of the country.

 How is long-term care paid for?

-The resident and his or her family pay for services, using sources such as:
+The resident and/or their family pay for services, using sources such as:

 - Personal savings